Humminbird SOLIX 10 Review

 - Requires an optional transducer to access Xtreme Depth mode.

-- Has a smaller screen than many comparably priced fish finders.
+- Screen is smaller than some comparable fish finders.

 Whenever you are trying to select a fish finder, it is important to compare your chosen model to other options available on the market.
 This is the only way to ensure you are getting the best value for your money.
 When doing so, it is important to compare the model with others made by the same manufacturer as well as a few made by other companies.